Evaluating Competitiveness in UEFA's New Champions League Format: Competitive matches: definitions and examples

-If the score vector is (1,0), meaning matches cannot end in a tie and teams earn 1 point for a win and 0 for a loss, the so-called \emph{magic number} or \emph{clinching number} indicates the number of additional wins a teams needs to obtain to secure winning the championship \citep{husted2021improving}.
+If the score vector is (1,0), meaning matches cannot end in a tie and teams earn 1 point for a win and 0 for a loss, the so-called \emph{magic number} or \emph{clinching number} indicates the number of additional wins a team needs to secure winning the championship \citep{husted2021improving}.
 In this case, deciding whether a team is eliminated for the first position can be solved in polynomial time \citep{schwartz1966possible, robinson1991baseball, wayne2001new, adler2002baseball, gusfield2002structure}.
 However, building on the results of \citet{hoffman1970team}, \citet{mccormick1996fast} prove that determining whether a team is eliminated from the top $k > 1$ positions is already NP-complete even for this simple score vector.
 For a tournament with a (3,1,0)-score vector, the elimination problem was proven to be NP-complete by \citet{bernholt1999football}, while the guaranteed points placement problem was proven to be coNP-complete by \citet{christensen2015soccer}, even when only considering the first and last position, respectively.
-However, in case the opponent graph for the remaining matches has a certain structure (e.g.\ a tree), algorithms exist that can solve these problems in polynomial time \citep{schlotter2018connection}.
+However, depending on the remaining matches, algorithms exist that can solve these problems in polynomial time \citep{schlotter2018connection}.
 In practice, however, both problems are usually solved with integer programming \citep{ribeiro2005application, GoossensBelienSpieksma2012, raack2014standings, gotzes2022bounding}.
-We here recall the formulation of the elimination problem proposed by \citet{ribeiro2005application}.
-Let $y_i$ be a binary variable that is 1 if team $i$ finishes with strictly more points than $t$.
-The binary variables $w_{m}, d_{m}, l_{m}$ are 1 if match $m = (i,j)$, where $i$ is the home and $j$ is the away team, results in a win, draw or loss for $i$, respectively.
-The variable $p_i$ can take any positive integer variable and represents the number of points of team $i$ at the end of the season.
-Let $B_i$ be the current points of team $i \in T$.
-Note that we can assume that $t$ wins all of its remaining matches.
-Then, we can construct the following integer program: \\